yjrd21/FreeStyle/README.md

 # FreeStyleLab
-## An iOS Dance App For Freestylers
+## An iOS Dance App for Freestylers
-A Swift-built mobile toolset to help freestyle dancers train smarter, sharper, and more intentionally for dance battles.
+*A Swift-built mobile toolbox designed to help freestyle dancers train smarter, sharper, and with greater intention for dance battles.*

+This app is built as an evolving platform—a growing toolkit where more features will be added over time to support the diverse needs of freestyle dancers.
+Currently, three core tools are in development:

+---

+1. BeatLink:
+Upload two videos—either of yourself or you and another dancer—dancing to the same track.
+The app uses machine learning to synchronize the audio and play both videos side by side, allowing you to compare timing, movement, and style with precision.

+2. BeatCounter:
+Let the app handle your counts.
+Choose from:
+- **Numbers:** `1 N 2 N 3 N 4`
+- **Sound Syllables:** `Boom Tsk Ka`
+- **Metronome:** `beep beep beep`
+  ...across 4, 8, 16, or 32 beats to stay on rhythm while training or choreographing.

+3. MotionTracker:
+Upload a video of your favorite dancer.
+The app will strip away visual clutter and render their movement as a simplified stickman—helping you break down body mechanics, rhythm, and transitions with clarity.

-## 📸 Preview (Coming soon)
+## Preview (Coming soon)
 Stay tuned!

 ## Non-Technical Objective

 This passion project is a fusion of two things I deeply care about: code and dance.
 If you browse the App Store for dance-related apps, you’ll find fitness programs, rhythm games like JustDance, or learning platforms like Steezy.
 But none are designed to serve freestyle dancers — especially those training for cyphers, jams, or battles.
 This app is built specifically for them.
-At its core, the app focuses on two main features:

-- Beat Counter – Syncs with platforms like Spotify, YouTube Music, or SoundCloud to help dancers stay on beat while drilling movement.
-- 3D Skeletal Tracking & Playback – Uses computer vision to capture full-body movement as a 3D skeleton in real time, allowing dancers to view simplified skeletal motion for clearer study, playback, and technique replication.

 ## Technical Objective